CompAndSave/hugo-decap-cas/content/posts/improve-your-know-how-of-printer-toner-cartridges.md

 ## What Is a Printer Toner Cartridge?

-Now let's [define](https://blog.compandsave.com/2013/08/what-exactly-is-toner.html)a printer toner cartridge.
+Now let's [define a printer toner cartridge](https://www.compandsave.com/blog/posts/what-exactly-is-toner.html).
 Break open a toner cartridge and you'll find it a bit different than a cartridge with ink.
 The toner cartridge is filled with carbon, plastics, and coloring particles.
 Unlike an ink cartridge, these substances in a laser cartridge are dry and powdery.
 The printer's electrical charge melts the powder into ink.
 Then, the ink adheres to the paper surface.

 ## How Does a Laser Toner Cartridge Work?